“0. Introductory Overview,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 You also learn your duties by studying the instructions in this handbook.
 These instructions can invite revelation if they are used to provide an understanding of principles, policies, and procedures to apply while seeking the guidance of the Spirit.

 General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints provides guidance for general and local Church leaders.
-It is divided into four sections:
+It is divided into sections:

 Doctrinal Foundation: These chapters present doctrine and principles fundamental to serving in the Church.
 They explain: